djc/corda-rpc/README.md

 * corda-rpc: Corda-specific code to interact with the RPC mechanism
 * oasis-amqp: a generic library that implements (most of) the AMQP 1.0 protocol
 * oasis-amqp-macros: some procedural macros to support the oasis-amqp code

+Current state of the project: unfortunately this is not fully functional yet.
+The example program in `corda-rpc/examples` will run and trigger the RPC on the Corda node, but I have not yet been able to receive and process the call's result.
+This code is provided as-is -- I am happy to answer questions and review pull requests.
+My current project at work still needs this, but working on this is currently not a high priority.